A Guide to Horse Electrolytes

 This is pertinent when trying to optimize your horse’s daily intake from top to bottom.
 Many owners ignore this and don’t understand what their horse is lacking.
 Keep in mind that horses are 60% water, so a good balance of electrolytes ensures water and nutrition are efficiently delivered to all their cells.

-Electrolytes for Horses in Hot Weather
+Reach for Apple Electrolyte for Horses in Hot Weather

 Hot weather can become a troubling reality for horses.
 A lot of energy is expended, and the body exerts sodium and potassium electrolytes.
 When this occurs, the horse becomes dehydrated and their bodily functions deteriorate.